sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns/updating_campaigns.md

   </figure>
 </div>

-When you click on "Update" the patches and changesets in a campaign will be updated:
+When you click on **Update** the patches and changesets in a campaign will be updated:

 * Patches (unpublished changesets) will be updated if their diff has changed.
 * Published changesets will be updated on the code host if their diff or the campaign's title or description has changed.
 * Published changesets will be closed on the code host and detached from the campaign if the new patch set doesn't contain a patch for their repositories.
 * Published changesets will be left untouched if the new patch set contain the exact same patch for their repositories and the campaigns title and description have not been changed.
 * Published changesets that are already merged or closed will not be updated and kept attached to the campaign.
 If a the patch set contains an new patch for a repository for which the campaign already has a merged changeset, a new changeset will be created.